Aug 20, 2020

 If you’re having difficulty getting back into the swing of things following a hearing loss diagnosis, it could be worth booking a few sessions with a hearing therapist.
 Your local branch of The Hearing Care Partnership will have contact details for your nearest hearing therapist.

 This is the big one.
 Beginning to drop out of evening classes or lunch with friends is a slippery slope to becoming isolated and depressed.
 Reducing isolation is the way back to healthy living.
 Hearing aids can help those with hearing loss to re-engage with friends and family.

 According to figures from Age UK, nearly 200,000 older people in the UK have no help to get out of their house or flat, over half of all people aged 75 and over live alone, and half of all older people say that the television is their main form of company.(2)

-Book your hearing test today
+Book your FREE Full Hearing Assessment today

 As you can see, hearing loss often has far-reaching consequences that extend beyond the loss of previous hearing abilities.
 The best way to deal with hearing loss is to catch it early and take action.
 To do that, make sure you have regular hearing tests.

 If you have any concerns about your hearing or ear care, book a hearing assessment with us today.
 Call our Dedicated Patient Support team 0800 52 00 546 or book your appointment online.